 The chart above broadly classified pumps into two categories rotary and positive displacement.
 Under positive displacement, piston type and diaphragm type pumps are widely used.

-Under rotary type, you can further classify pumps into a fixed volume pump such as gear and lobe and centrifugal pump.
+Under rotary type, you can further classify pumps into fixed volume pumps such as gear and lobe and centrifugal pumps.

 There are multiple ways to classify the centrifugal pump.
 Refer to the chart given below;

 Different Types of centrifugal pumps are used in industries based on the requirement.
-They are classified based on design code, impeller types & numbers, application, etc. Charts above cover the most common way to organize these pumps.
+They are classified based on design code, impeller types & numbers, application, etc. The charts above cover the most common way to organize these pumps.
 The same pump can be a part of two or more groups.

-In the image below, you can see Radial, Axial, and Mixed flow types design.
+You can see Radial, Axial, and Mixed flow types designs in the image below.